lexibank/tlopo/out/vol3/chapter13.md

 ## 6. Plants with large colourful leaves

 Here four plants are discussed.
-The first three, Codiaeum variegatum, Cordyline fruticosa and Dracaena angustifolia, are described separately but the reconstructions are presented together in §6.4 because there is evidence of a POc taxon, &ast;jiRi, which included 'Cordyline fruticosa and Dracaena angustifolia and of a PWOc taxon, &ast;mʷa(r,R)e, which included Codiaeum variegatum and Cordyline fruticosa.
+The first three, Codiaeum variegatum, Cordyline fruticosa and Dracaena angustifolia, are described separately but the reconstructions are presented together in §6.4 because there is evidence of a POc taxon, _&ast;jiRi_, which included 'Cordyline fruticosa and Dracaena angustifolia and of a PWOc taxon, _&ast;mʷa(r,R)e, which included Codiaeum variegatum and Cordyline fruticosa.
 All three species are cultivated for their brightly coloured glossy leaves and are used decoratively, ceremonially and ritually.

 <a id="s-6-1"></a>